Rickenbacker 330: Pickups

 Modern 330s are equipped with Rickenbacker's Hi-Gain single-coil pickups.
-Formerly, the model came equipped with Rickenbacker's Toaster pickups.
-The Hi-Gains have noticeably higher output than the Toasters, though this has resulted in the character of the sound in current models being slightly different from that of the older, pre-1970s models.
-The sound of the old Toaster pickups has been associated with such musical acts as the Byrds and the Beatles, while the newer Hi-Gain pickups are more representative of the sound of groups such as the Smiths, R.E.M., and Fugazi.
+Formerly, the model came equipped with Rickenbacker's "toaster-top" pickups.
+The Hi-Gains a have noticeably higher output level than the "toasters".
+The sound of the "toaster" pickups has been associated with such musical acts as the Byrds and the Beatles, while the newer Hi-Gain pickups are more representative of the sound of groups such as the Smiths, R.E.M., and Fugazi.

 Fifth control knob

 For each of the 330's two pickups there are two knobs that control tone and volume.
 However in 1961, a fifth "blend" knob was added to the guitar to expand the possible adjustment of the guitar's tone.
-This knob has several different functions, such as acting as a tone blender between pickups and as a general EQ between the bass and treble tones of the guitar.
-Its primary function, however, is to serve as a bass pickup volume equalizer, allowing for the generally louder neck pickup to be reduced to comparable levels of volume with the bridge pickup.
-The knob is a potentiometer wired in as a variable resistor between the neck pickup and the neck pickup's volume knob.
+Its primary function is to allow for the generally louder neck pickup to be reduced to comparable levels of volume with the bridge pickup.
+The knob is a potentiometer wired between the neck pickup and its volume knob.
 Since it is only wired into the neck pickup side and not in the circuit of the bridge pickup, it only affects the volume of the neck pickup in both the neck and middle switch positions and has no effect in the bridge position.
-Turning the knob up (clockwise) increases the resistance — more resistance is more volume reduction prior to the signal reaching the volume knob.
 The potentiometer value on older models was 500k offering variable resistance from 0 - 500kΩ.
 More recent productions have a 330k potentiometer which offers a variable resistance from 0 - 330kΩ.

-0.0047 μF Hi-pass Filter Capacitor
+Bridge pickup capacitor

-Vintage Rickenbacker 330s included a 0.0047 μF capacitor between the switch and the volume knob for the bridge/treble pickup.
-The capacitor filtered out lower frequencies resulting in a more trebly output.
+Vintage Rickenbacker 330s included a 0.0047 μF capacitor between the switch and the volume knob for the bridge/treble pickup, which functioned as a high-pass filter.
 Some players credit this capacitor for creating the more vintage "jangly" tone as opposed to the much fuller sounding bridge pickup without the capacitor.
-A side effect of this capacitor was a volume reduction in the bridge pickup's output.
-This contributed to the need for the fifth control knob for balancing pickup volumes.
-The capacitor was removed from the circuit by the mid-1980's.
-A popular modification is to reintroduce the capacitor back into the circuit on more modern 330's, but it is usually attached to a push/pull potentiometer switch so it can be engaged by pulling up the knob and disengaged by pushing the knob back down - this allows for the more modern full bridge pickup sound as well as the thinner, more trebly sound.
+A side effect of this capacitor was a volume reduction in the bridge pickup's output; this contributed to the need for the fifth control knob.
+The capacitor was removed from the circuit by the mid-1980s.
+A popular modification is to reintroduce the capacitor back into the circuit on more modern 330', but it is usually attached to a push/pull potentiometer switch so it can be engaged by pulling up the knob and disengaged by pushing the knob back down.